jzhao2440/Coding-Challenge/README.md

     "effectiveDate": "2020-05-10"
    }

-   Note: The exmployeeId has to really exist in the database to make the compensation creation work.
+   Note: The employeeId has to really exist in the database to make the compensation creation work.

    Read